sefop/.github/profile/README.md

 ---

-## Start here: where do I fit?

-### Academy

-- Graduate students, postdocs, and professors who develop decision-support software.
-- Researchers who want to adopt software engineering practices without a formal software engineering background.

-→ Start with **TRAIN**.

-### Industry

-- Operations Research practitioners who want a structured path toward professional software engineering practices.
-- OR and data science teams responsible for production decision-support software.
-- Engineering managers responsible for delivering software that can be maintained and evolved.

-→ Start with **DELIVER**, then **LEAD**.

----

 ## Resources: how to apply it

 SEFOP is developed as an open collection of **training material, reference implementations, and tools**.